catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 | **Responsibilities** | Contractors are involved in everything except co-op governance decisions.
 They participate in all regular co-op meetings, including the financial check-ins and business teams after 3 months.
 Contractors can take as much time off as they want so long as they are considering the technical membership eligibility requirement of 500 hours over the course of six months and the social, unwritten requirement of not randomly disappearing. | Member-employees wear many hats.
 Until we have enough members to determine a cap, all members become part of the Catalyst board.
 Both members and board members have a say in co-op governance issues and are expected to act in the interest of the co-op.
 Members are expected to participate in meetings and engage in the technical and business aspects of the co-op. |

 ### Understanding Catalyst’s Finances

-- Why do we have to buy a 1000$ share?
-- Flow chart for MCAs (in progress)
-- Tax stuff

 The cooperative can pay dividends to its members out of its surplus (net income) in proportion to their [patronage](https://jrwiener.com/cooperative-equity-capital-income-and-patronage-how-they-work-together/#:~:text=In%20cooperatives%2C%20profits%20are%20not,which%20are%20two%20separate%20issues.) (typically patronage is directly proportional to the hours a member works for the cooperative).
 The members are not liable for the debts or obligations of the cooperative.
 Article 56 cooperatives can also issue equity to nonmembers, but the returns are limited (in our case the Articles limit returns to 8%).